Just the right size

 We have a busy social side too, including a lunchtime walking group (weather permitting).

-Summer months and light evenings are the best, with crazy golf or tennis in the park.
+Summer months and light evenings are the best, with alfresco drinks and nibbles, overlooking the marina.

 All new team members are warmly embraced and soon settle in.